redlevelgroup/covidclearpass/README.md

 What's New

 #### 1.3
+Released on 8/5/2020
 - Pre-Registration: If a user is on the waitlist and a spot opens up, the status of the user on the waitlist shows approved
 -	Corrected spelling of ‘Permitted’ message
 -	Auto Populate Name of Employee (Authenticated user)
 -	Updated Date to correct caching issue during Check In Time